Self-sealing fuel tank: World War II

 As early tests showed that impact could over-pressurize a fuel tank, the self-sealing fuel cell is suspended, allowing it to absorb shocks without rupture.
 U.S. Navy fuel tanks during the war were able to withstand .50 in bullets and, on occasion, 20 mm autocannon shells.

 Not all fighters were fitted with the relatively new invention.
 Self-sealing tanks tended to have lower capacity than non-sealed tanks.
 Nonetheless, aircraft that were fitted with self-sealing tanks managed to withstand much more damage than those with conventional fuel tanks.
-Combat experience in the Pacific War showed that the self-sealing fuel tank-equipped American aircraft could sustain far more damage than the lightly armored Japanese designs without self-sealing fuel tanks, such as the Mitsubishi A6M Zero.
+Combat experience in the Pacific War showed that the self-sealing fuel tank-equipped American aircraft had better chances of surviving damage to fuel tanks than the Japanese aircraft designs without self-sealing fuel tanks, such as the Mitsubishi A6M Zero.
+On the other hand, the implementation of self-sealing tech into aircraft fuel tanks had the chief drawback of making the aircraft heavier (and thus slower, less maneuverable, and of lower endurance and operational range).
 The same principles were applied to give self-sealing fuel lines in aircraft (MIL-PRF-7061C).

 Modern use

 Most jet fighters and all U.S. military rotary wing aircraft use some type of self-sealing tanks.
 Military rotary wing fuel tanks have the additional feature of being crashworthy.
 High altitudes require the tanks to be pressurized, making self-sealing difficult.
 Newer technologies have brought advances like inert foam-filled tanks to prevent detonation.
 This foam is an open cell foam that effectively divides the gas space above the remaining fuel into thousands of small spaces, none of which contain sufficient vapour to support combustion.
 This foam also serves to reduce fuel slosh.
 Major manufacturers of this technology include Hutchinson, Amfuel (ex.
 Zodiac) (formerly Firestone), Meggitt (formerly Goodyear), Robertson Fuel Systems, GKN USA, FPT Industries, and Safran Aerosystems.
 FPT is now part of GKN.
 For military use, tanks are qualified to MIL-DTL-27422 (includes crashworthiness requirements) or MIL-DTL-5578 (non-crashworthy).
 An aircraft fuel tank sometimes consists of several interconnected fuel cells.
 The interconnecting hoses are typically also self-sealing.

 In addition to military aircraft, some military vehicles feature self-sealing fuel tanks, such as the United States Marine Corps' LAV-AT armored vehicles.
 A notable example of a non-military vehicle that uses self-sealing fuel tanks is the U.S. presidential state car, having used them since John F. Kennedy's SS-100-X.

 Self-sealing fuel tanks using military technology are also required in some motorsport categories.